-In situations where a short notice posting of the Service personnel does not allow for sufficient notice to be given to spouses’ employers.
-A case may be made through Unit HR Office to the Occupancy Services Team for the retention of SFA/SSFA.
-Such cases are to be considered by the Occupancy Services Team in consultation with the Local Service Commander and the relevant single Service Housing Colonel, as required.
+In situations where a short notice posting of the Service person does not allow for sufficient notice to be given to spouses’ employers.
+A case may be made through Unit HR Office to the Pinnacle Home Services for the retention of SFA/SSFA.
+Such cases are to be considered by the Pinnacle Home Services in consultation with the Local Service Commander and the relevant single Service Housing Colonel, as required.
 Retention is only to be granted for the minimum period necessary to give and complete the contracted notice period.
 It must not lead to entitled personnel being accommodated in SSFA.

 For the full list please consult JSP 464.Back to top

-Following a change to JSP 464 in November 2017, Annex A to Chapter 7 now contains a format that should be followed when requesting retention of SFA as an extension of entitlement.
+JSP 464 Annex A to Chapter 7 contains a format that should be followed when requesting retention of SFA as an extension of entitlement.

-CarillionAmey (CA) Occupancy Services are now requesting this for all retention requests, in order to allow for a standardised approach, meaning that all appropriate data is provided from the outset.
+The Pinnacle Home Services Team will request this for all retention requests, in order to allow for a standardised approach, meaning that all appropriate data is provided from the outset.

 This should provide a framework to these requests and reduce some of the delays caused by requests for further information (or rejection) from poorly staffed requests.

 It will also aid retention boards, which sit weekly, to have a clear format to follow rather than spending time extracting the required information from requests.